rkdarst/presentation-jupyter.cs-teachers/index.rst

 Computing environment only
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+Students are given jupyter.cs as an option to do their work/projects,
+but it's not the only option.

 Solves problems:

 * Difficult to install software, you need a way that works for everyone
-* People need a Linux environment for scripting
+* People need a Linux environment
 * You have big data, don't want everyone to have to make a copy

 nbgrader for file distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+You use nbgrader to release assignments (but can release them other ways, too), students do their work and submit assignments however they normally would.

 Solves problems:

 * Computing environment from above
 * Easily distributes files in a way they can be directly run

 nbgrader + autograding
 ~~~~~~~~~~~~~~~~~~~~~~